laurenthanhvo/foodcom-overpromise-analysis/README.md

 > **Can we detect, based solely on a recipe’s publish-time attributes (ingredients, steps, nutrition, and description text), when a recipe author has overpromised and home cooks end up rating it poorly?**

-Understanding this “mismatch” between marketing language and actual user satisfaction can help recipe platforms flag recipes likely to disappoint, improve recommendation engines, and guide authors toward more honest, data-driven descriptions.
+Understanding this “mismatch” between marketing language and actual user satisfaction can help recipe platforms flag recipes likely to disappoint, improve recommendation engines, and guide authors toward more transparent descriptions.

 ---